 Objective/Timeframe(s) Continue to enforce accessibility requirements through development approvals throughout the planning cycle.
 Create a housing resources webpage that connects developers and residents to accessibility resources, such as home retrofit guides and universal design standards that can increase in-unit accessibility, among other housing-related information and resources, by summer 2023.
+The City will target marketing in areas of higher need with a goal of 50 persons assisted in the planning period.
 Residents and property owners will be notified of updates to the City's website through the City's monthly e-newsletters that are sent to the City's listserv.
 Responsible Agency Community Development Department Funding Sources General Relevant Policies 1.1, 4.1, 4.4